wildfly/quickstart/helloworld-rs/README.md

     git commit -m "helloworld-rs quickstart on OpenShift" git push

 The final push command triggers the OpenShift infrastructure to build and deploy the changes.

+Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the war build by openshift to be copied to the `deployments` directory, and deployed without a context path.

 When the push command returns you can retest the application by getting the following URLs either via a browser or using tools such as curl or wget:

 * <http://helloworldrs-quickstart.rhcloud.com/xml> if you want *xml* or
 * <http://helloworldrs-quickstart.rhcloud.com/json> if you want *json*